ibm-cloud-docs/dns-svcs/health-check-events.md

    ```
    {:codeblock}

  - `pool`: An object that represents the orgin pool for which the health check event was generated.
-For example,
+For example:

     ```
     {